TechGuideHub/100-days-python-course/day-01-what-programming-is.md

     review today's plan
 ```

-That decision pattern will later become Python code using `if`, `else`, and conditions.
+Later, this same idea becomes Python code using `if`, `else`, and conditions.

 You are not just learning commands.
 You are learning patterns of thought.